devuri/wpframework/docs/upgrade/index.md

-## wp-framework version 5.0
+## wpframework version 0.0.5
-> Upgrade from wp-env-config to wp-framework version 5
+> Upgrade from wp-env-config to wpframework version 5

-To upgrade your project to use the latest `wp-framework` version 5 and integrate the new initialization process in your `bootstrap.php` file, follow this guide:
+To upgrade your project to use the latest `wpframework` version 5 and integrate the new initialization process in your `bootstrap.php` file, follow this guide:

 ### 1. Update `composer.json`

-Begin by updating your project's `composer.json` to require version 5 of `wp-framework`:
+Begin by updating your project's `composer.json` to require version 5 of `wpframework`:

 1. Open `composer.json` in your project's root directory.
-2. Locate the `require` section and replace the entry for `devuri/wp-env-config` with `devuri/wp-framework`, specifying version 5:
+2. Locate the `require` section and replace the entry for `devuri/wp-env-config` with `devuri/wpframework`, specifying version 5:

     ```json
     "require": {
-        "devuri/wp-framework": "^5.0"
+        "devuri/wpframework": "^0.0.5"
     }
     ```